Leading the Way: Women’s Brain Health Initiatives

 Fluctuations in these hormones during different phases of the menstrual cycle, pregnancy, or menopause may increase susceptibility to certain neurological disorders.

-Gendered stressors can also have a profound impact on women’s brain health over time, promoting inflammation or disrupting normal neural processes.
+Gendered stressors can also have a profound impact on women’s brain health over time, promoting or disrupting normal neural processes.

 Research suggests that women’s brains might respond differently to stress compared to their male counterparts.